 What is the treatment for autoimmune hepatitis?

 - Steroid medication (usually prednisolone) is the usual first treatment.
 Steroids are good at reducing inflammation.
 A high dose is usually needed at first.
 The dose is then gradually reduced over a few weeks.
 The aim is to find the lowest dose needed to control the inflammation.
 The dose needed varies from person to person.
-See separate leaflet called Oral Steroids for more detail.
+See the separate leaflet called Oral Steroids for more detail.

 - Azathioprine is an immunosuppressant medicine that works in a different way to steroids.
 It is usually used in addition to the steroid.
 A steroid plus azathioprine tends to work better than either alone.
 Also, the dose of steroid needed is usually less if you also take azathioprine.
 This means that any side-effects from steroids may be less severe.

 Treatment works well in most cases.
 Usually, the inflammation settles and symptoms improve within a few months of starting treatment.
 However, it may take a year or more to get the disease totally under control.
-Azathioprine is usually taken for at least three years.
+Azathioprine is usually taken for at least two years.

 Once the condition has completely settled, your doctor may advise a trial without treatment.
 A liver biopsy is usually done at the end of the course of treatment, to ensure that the liver inflammation has fully resolved.
 However, only around one in five people can remain off treatment for long periods of time.
 This is because the hepatitis usually returns (relapses), which means you will have to then take medication again.
 In many cases, long-term maintenance treatment is needed.
 This means that the majority of people with autoimmune hepatitis will need to take low doses of immunosuppressant treatment for long periods of time, or even indefinitely.

 For some people a liver transplant may be an option - for example: